-Last October, I made a list of 20 Ways Search Engines May Rerank Search Results, which was well received (thank you!), and it was suggested recently that I come up with an updated list.
+Last October, I made a list of 20 Ways Search Engines May Rerank Search Results, which was well-received (thank you!), and it was suggested that I come up with an updated list.
 There’s also a follow-up post to this one now at Another 10 Ways Search Engines May Rerank Search Results.

-When someone searches at a search engine, the conventional approach a search engine might take is to try to find pages that contain the keywords searched for, and rank and serve them in an order which combines a relevancy score for each of the pages with some kind of importance metric, such as a PageRank Score.
+When someone searches, the conventional approach a search engine takes is to find pages with the keywords.
+It may then rank and serve them to combine an information retrieval relevance score for the pages with some importance metric, such as a PageRank Score.
 There are times when Google may then rerank search results based on other signals getting involved.

-This list contains links to a number of patent applications and a few papers involving ways to rerank search results.
-Most of these were published after the creation of my previous reranking list.
+This list contains links to several patent applications and a few papers involving ways to rerank search results.
+Most of these got published after creating my previous reranking search results post.

-The approaches in some may overlap a little with some on the previous list in terms of topics covered, but these are new documents discussing how search results might be reranked.
+The approaches in some may overlap a little with some on the previous list in terms of topics covered, but these are new documents discussing how search results might get reranked.

-Some of the methods described here may not presently be in use, but it might not hurt to think about them.
+Some of the methods described here may not presently get used, but it might not hurt to think about them.

 1. Desktop Search Influenced by the Contents of an Active Window

-Granted on Tuesday, this Google patent describes how a search of the Web may be altered based upon an active document, such as a text document or email or IM message, in an open window on a person’s computer at the time that they are searching while using a desktop search application.
+Granted on Tuesday, this Google patent describes how a search of the Web may get altered based upon an active document, such as a text document or email or IM message, in an open window on a person’s computer at the time that they are searching while using a desktop search application.
 That is a compelling reason to rerank search results because it is very timely information.

 2. Expanded and Adjacent Queries from User Logs

-Another recent patent filing, from Microsoft, takes a look at user query sessions log files.
-It looks at the terms used in a query, and takes aggregated queries of others who have used the same search terms along with other words in their queries to create expanded queries.
+Another recent patent filing from Microsoft looks at user query sessions to log files.
+It looks at the terms used in a query and accepts aggregated queries of others who have used the same search terms and other words in their questions to create rewritten queries.

-It also looks at related queries during sessions (adjacent queries) from other searchers who have searched for the same query.
-Results from these expanded queries and adjacent queries may be used to rerank the results that show up in response to the original query.
+It also looks at related queries during sessions (adjacent queries) from other searchers who have searched for the same question.
+Results from these rewritten and adjacent queries may be used to rerank search results that show up in response to the original query.

 3. Social Network Endorsements

-If you are a member of a social network, and the network allows you to rate and endorse web pages, and to let your friends do the same, the endorsements made by you and from your friends may cause the results that you see from a search be reranked, according to a Google patent application.
+Suppose you are a social network member, and the network allows you to rate and endorse web pages and let your friends do the same.
+In that case, the endorsements made by you and from your friends may cause the results that you see from a search to get reranked, according to the following Google patent application: